'Dark times' in Russia, as disabled dissident sent to die in jail

 "Last week, he [Navalny] had such severe stomach pain they had to call an ambulance to his prison on the night of Friday/Saturday", Ashurkov, who works with Navalny, said.

-"We suspect he's been poisoned, again," Ashurkov told this website.
+"We suspect he's been poisoned, again," Ashurkov added.

-Others have been sentenced for up to 15 years for trivial offences, such as anti-war social media posts.
+Others have been sentenced for up to 15 years for trivial things, such as anti-war social media posts.

 And some 20,000 people have been detained for anti-war protests in the past 12 months, according to OVD-Info, one of the few NGOs not-yet dismantled in Russia.

-Kara-Murza began his career working for Russian opposition leader Boris Nemtsov, who was shot dead on the Kremlin's doorstep in 2015, when Putin's new wave of repression began.
+Kara-Murza began his career working for Russian opposition leader Boris Nemtsov, who was shot dead on the Kremlin's doorstep in 2015, when Putin's new wave of terror began.

 Jailings aside, Russia has been accused of using military-grade nerve toxins to poison Kara-Murza first in 2015 then in 2017.